 Reuse: There are many ways you can reuse or re-purpose items around the house.
 You can start by taking a cloth bag with you grocery shopping and stop using plastics.
 Plastics are a huge problem if not recycled properly.
 You can use old newspaper for packing.
 Small jars can be used in the garage to store nails and screws.
 There a ton of web sites that will give a lot of good ideas on how to reuse every type of item around the house.

 Refuse: Go to your local post office and demand that you do not want to receive junk mail anymore.
 Everybody gets it, hardly ever looks at it, and it ends up in the trash can which causes more waste and a loss of valuable resources, like trees.

 Recycle: Recycling has become quite effortless today.
 Most city hall websites will instruct you how and what to recycle.
 Almost all cities offer recycling bins.
 And more and more municipalities are offering Single Stream Recycling which simplifies the process of recycling to the point that you don’t even have to sort recyclables.
 It’s pretty easy to do and really helps the environment.

-Rot: Composting is great idea for the garden.
+Rot: Composting is a great idea for the garden.
 You can take old egg shells, tea bags, dryer lint and place them in into a compost bin.
 These items will break down and will be great fertilizers for your garden.
-And they will not be going to the landfill where we have way to much waste.
+And they will not be going to the landfill where we have too much waste.

 Though it doesn’t seem like much if everyone would begin to think and act upon the concept of zero waste, it can be realized.
 The benefits will be immeasurable and we will have a cleaner, healthier environment.
 And that is the goal.